michal-h21/make4ht/README.md

 :  replace the colon (`:`) character in internal links and `id` attributes.
 They cause validation issues.

+inlinecss

+:  remove CSS rules that target elements with unique attributes, such as color boxes, table rules, or inline math pictures, and insert their properties as a inline `style` attribute in the HTML document.

 joincharacters

 :  join consecutive `<span>` or `<mn>` elements.
 This DOM filter supersedes the `cleanspan` filter.